tmccalla777/RBTminiproject--Fall-2019/collaboration.md

 	Step 2: Setup Your Team
-	<p>You’re going to need to add your team to your repo so they can collaborate.
+	You’re going to need to add your team to your repo so they can collaborate.

 	Once your team is added as collaborators they’ll be able to push, merge, and a ton of other things so make sure you’re only adding your teammates.